 To understand today's headlines, we must look at yesterday's decisions.
 Venezuela under Hugo Chávez and his successor Nicolás Maduro built its foreign policy around opposition to Washington, instead forging close ties with China, Russia, and Iran.
 Chinese firms have been deeply involved in Venezuelan mining for over a decade, extracting gold, coltan, and other minerals under favorable terms while providing political and financial support to the Maduro regime.

 The reversal appears driven by harsh economic realities.
-Despite possessing some of the world's largest oil reserves, Venezuela's economy has collapsed under the weight of mismanagement, corruption, and US sanctions.
-Chinese investment, while substantial, has not reversed the decline, and Beijing's patience with Venezuelan debt appears to be wearing thin.
+Despite possessing some of the world's largest oil reserves, economy has collapsed under the weight of mismanagement, corruption, and sanctions.
+Chinese investment, while substantial, has not reversed the decline, and patience with Venezuelan debt appears to be wearing thin.